 Grand Restaurant Jezero

 For more info, visit http://www.serbia.travel

 Authors: Anurag Mallick & Priya Ganapathy.
-This article appeared in the February issue of JetWings, the in-flight magazine of Jet Airways.
+This article appeared on 13 July 2018 in Indulge, the weekend supplement of The New Indian Express newspaper.